 The pipeline for packets from on-cloud VMs to on-premise hosts can be implemented entirely on the switch.
 For each overlay, there is only one destination for the packets coming from the servers: the customer's CE device.
 Thus, the switch terminates the L3 tunnels from the servers by decapsulating the packet, looks up the L2 tag of the corresponding overlay network, and tags and relays packets to their corresponding CE device.
-Note that the L2 tag lookup table has one entry per overlay network, and therefore can fit on the switch.
+The L2 tag lookup table has one entry per overlay network, and therefore fits on the switch.